debops/debops/docs/internal-ca.rst

 encrypted at rest.
 You should make sure that Ansible Controller uses encrypted filesystem during Ansible runs, if possible, to avoid leaks of private keys.

+The Certificate Signing Requests created by ``debops.pki`` Ansible role contain a random challenge password (different on each run) which is then checked on Ansible Controller, and only the CSR with correct passwords are signed by the Certificate Authorities.
+This should prevent signing of Certificate Signing Requests modified by a third party, unless the challenge password can be intercepted (it's currently passed using environment variables).

+If for any reason CSR signing cannot be completed, you will need to remove the ``internal/gnutls.conf`` and ``internal/request.pem`` files to re-initialize the certificate signing.